cubesys-GmbH/ros_v2x_apps/README.md

 ![Figure 2 - Project overview](images/denm_node.png)

-The ROS 2 node named DenmNode is responsible for transmitting and receiving DENMs over *cube-its*.
+The *denm_node* is responsible for transmitting and receiving DENMs over *cube-its*.
 The node subscribes to topics to get position updates and received DENMs and uses a service call to request the transmission of DENMs.
 Additionally, it periodically generates and transmits DENMs based on the current position.